-Example: Glacial Ray is an instant with "splice onto Arcane" that says "Glacial Ray deals 2 damage to target creature or player."
-If it's spliced onto a Kodama's Reach, that Kodama's Reach deals 2 damage to the target creature or player.
+Example: Glacial Ray is an instant with splice onto Arcane that says "Glacial Ray deals 2 damage to any target."
+If it's spliced onto a Kodama's Reach, that Kodama's Reach deals 2 damage to the target.

 Example: Dimir Doppelganger says "{1}{U}{B}: Exile target creature card from a graveyard.
 Dimir Doppelganger becomes a copy of that card and gains this ability."
 Dimir Doppelganger's ability is activated targeting a Runeclaw Bear card.
 The Doppelganger becomes a copy of Runeclaw Bear and gains an ability that should be treated as saying "{1}{U}{B}: Exile target creature card from a graveyard.
 Runeclaw Bear becomes a copy of that card and gains this ability."